yhu4592/ITM-444-Cloud-Computing-Technologies/itmo-444/week-07/questions.md

 8. Suppose you wanted to build a simple image-sharing web site.
 How would you design it if the site was intended to serve people in one region of the world?
 How would you then expand it to work globally?

 9. What is a message bus architecture and how might one be used?

+Message bus architecture is a many-to-many communication mechanism where servers can communicate and access information with other servers.
+Servers, called publishers, share information with a channel where other servers, subscribers, receive information from.

 10. Who was Christopher Alexander and what was his contribution to architecture?